Southern Finland 7413

 Angling permit for people aged under 18

-An angling permit for a person aged 15 to 17 is valid for the entire calendar year and the price is 10 euros (starting from 1 January 2024 12 euros).
+An angling permit for a person under 18 years of age is valid for the entire calendar year and the price is 10 euros (starting from 1 January 2024 12 euros).
 The permit is personal, which means that only the permit holder is entitled to fish.

 Where to purchase A permit